Alexandra Brewis

 -

 Alexandra Brewis (Slade)*, Ph.D., is an anthropologist and Regent's Professor & President’s Professor in the School of Human Evolution and Social Change at Arizona State University.
-She is senior editor (Medical Anthropology) for Social Science and Medicine, and recently served as President of the Human Biology Association.
-As an ASU administrator, she founded the Center for Global Health in 2006 and served as Director of the School of Human Evolution and Social Change (2010-2017) and Associate Vice President for Social Sciences (2014-2017).
+She is currently senior editor (Medical Anthropology) for Social Science and Medicine, and previously served as President of the Human Biology Association.
+As an ASU administrator, she founded the Center for Global Health in 2006, served as Director of the School of Human Evolution and Social Change (2010-2017), and as ASU's Associate Vice President for Social Sciences (2014-2017).

 Brewis' research is focused on solutions to complex global health and environmental challenges.
 Current efforts based on field research coalesce around three primary problems.